komwits-dev/LAB-Score/README.md

 ---

-## Running manuscript robustness/report modules only
+## Running robustness/report modules only

 If you already have `LAB_score_v1.tsv`, you can run only the new robustness and report modules: